SLC.gov

 More Info

-The City will develop an integrated park security camera program at high-volume parks and public squares in 2025 to deter crime.
+The City is developing an integrated park security camera program at high-volume parks and public squares in 2025 to deter crime.
+Some funding was allocated in the FY26 budget adopted in June 2025.
+The City is coordinating with the State on placement and between different city departments on integration near the Jordan River.

 Deploy additional safety cameras in high-traffic areas